jon49/recipes/content/quick-bread-lc-microwave.md

 1 Tbsp of ground flax seed
 1 Tbsp of almond flour
 1/2 tsp of baking powder
-1/2 tsp of oregano
-1/4 tsp of sage, dill, or other herb
-Salt to taste
+1 tsp of italian seasoning, or other herbs like sage, dill, or oregano Salt to taste
 ```